sehlen-bsi/botan-docs/docs/testspec/src/90_valgrind_sca.rst

 The implementer adds annotations to mark specific memory regions as explicitly secret or explicitly public.
-Valgrind then tracks runtime data dependencies of these regions and warns whenever a control flow decision or indexed memory access depend on the annotated secret data or any data that was derived from it.
+Valgrind then tracks runtime data dependencies of these regions and warns whenever a control flow decision or indexed memory access depends on the annotated secret data or any data that was derived from it.

-This is a powerful technique to detect side channel vulnerabilities, but requires careful code annotation and a good understanding of the cryptographic algorithm.
+This is a powerful technique to detect side-channel vulnerabilities, but it requires careful code annotation and a good understanding of the cryptographic algorithm.

-Using Valgrind to Detect Side Channels
+Using Valgrind to Detect Side-Channels
 --------------------------------------

 Secret data regions are marked using ``VALGRIND_MAKE_MEM_UNDEFINED()``, telling